Wheat Berries: The Start of a New Adventure

 Tools of the Trade

 There are different types of grain mills for home use, learn about them here.
 Philip gave me a beautiful Harvest Nutrimill for Christmas.
 I have been experimenting with it over the last few weeks and learning how to use fresh ground flour.
 Since this is whole wheat flour, containing all three parts of the grain, it is a bit different to use than conventional all-purpose flour.
-Be sure to follow along with my latest adventure with a series on fresh ground flour.
-Be watching for more posts in the series.
-The perk of so much experimenting is plenty of fresh bread.
-It pairs beautifully with our fresh raw honey and homemade jams.
+Be prepared that despite decades of baking experience, there is a learning curve to using fresh ground flour.
+The best part of experimenting, is we get fresh bread frequently!
+It pairs beautifully with our fresh raw honey and homemade jams or fresh butter.

 Shop This Post